 Inductive Metaphysics: Laws and Explanations in Metaphysics and Science

-This combined online event of a spring school introductory course and a workshop takes place on March 24–25, 2021, via Zoom.
-On the first day, speakers will provide an instructive introduction to laws and explanations in metaphysics and science.
-On the subsequent day, there will be workshop talks on topics outlined and discussed during the introductory part.
+This combined online event of a spring school introductory course and a workshop took place on March 24–25, 2021, via Zoom.
+On the first day, speakers provided an instructive introduction to laws and explanations in metaphysics and science.
+On the subsequent day, there were workshop talks on topics outlined and discussed during the introductory part.